On this page

 ---|---|

-November to February | Stakeholder survey now open |
+November to February | Stakeholder Survey for 2024 is now closed |

 June to July | Draft SPL tested with State, Territory and Federal agencies, and Jobs and Skills Councils |